 What You Should Consider When Choosing an AA Sponsor

-You should always consider how stable your prospective AA sponsor is in his or her sobriety and how far along your AA sponsor is in his or her addiction recovery journey prior to making that person your AA sponsor.
+You should always consider how stable your prospective AA sponsor is in his or her sobriety and how far along your AA sponsor is in his or her addiction recovery journey before making that person your AA sponsor.
 To know how to be a good AA sponsor to you, a recovering alcoholic should be very stable in his or her sobriety and much further along in his or her addiction recovery journey than you are.

 You should also make sure that your prospective AA sponsor is very knowledgeable about the AA 12-step program.
 Otherwise, that person won’t be able to guide you through it.